statistical-evidence/website/content/thankyou.md

   Priority: 0.5
 ---

 Thank you for getting in touch with me.
-I will be in touch with you shortly..
+I will be in contact with you by e-mail within next 6 hrs.

 {{< button href="/" >}} Go To Homepage {{< /button >}}